Wit stompneus, Vyfvinger

 1. What is it?

-White stumpnose (Rhabdosargus globiceps) are relatively fast growing, long-living, endemic species making them susceptible to overfishing.
-They are considered over fished across most of their range and are listed on IUCN’s list for threatened species as Vulnerable.
+White stumpnose (Rhabdosargus globiceps) are relatively fast growing, long-lived, endemic fish making them moderately susceptible to overfishing.
+They are considered over fished across most of their range and are listed on IUCN’s Red List for Threatened Species as Vulnerable.

 White stumpnose are caught using traditional linefish methods rod and reel or handline.
 The linefishing industry often operates from small ski- and deck.
 Linefishing is a relatively selective fishing method with few impacts on the marine environment and little accidental bycatch.Inshore demersal trawl

 White Stumpnose are caught as bycatch in the inshore trawl fishery, which targets sole and hake (hake catches are MSC certified).
 The fishery gear consists of trawl nets that are dragged along the seabed at different depths up to the 110 m isobath or to 20 nautical miles from the coast, whichever is the greater distance.
 Demersal trawling is known to damage the seabed; the extent and impact of this damage remains unknown.
 Trawling is not a selective fishing method and a number of other species are often caught in the nets (fish, sharks and rays).
 Substantial effort has been made to reduce seabird deaths through the use of tori lines and research is underway to better manage the principal bycatch stocks through a co-management pilot programme.